Boosterz22/PONIA-WIDGET-LFFI/replit.md

 ## Overview

 PONIA AI is an AI-powered inventory management system designed for small businesses in France (bakeries, restaurants, bars, wine cellars, etc.).
 The project aims to provide a mobile-first application that helps merchants track inventory in real-time, receive low-stock alerts, get AI-optimized order suggestions, and reduce waste while preventing stockouts.
-The business vision is to achieve €4,000-6,000 MRR within 2-3 months post-launch by serving 51-76 clients at €49-79/month.
+The business vision is to achieve €4,000-6,000 MRR within 2-3 months post-launch by serving 51-76 clients with a three-tier pricing strategy: Basique (€0/month), Standard (€49/month), and Pro (€69.99/month).
 The market validation revealed that inventory management is a significant daily problem for small businesses, and PONIA AI offers a simple, fast, and mobile-first solution at an accessible price point compared to complex existing ERP systems.

 ## User Preferences